chrisholyoake/Beautiful_Soup_Multi_Page_Scraper/README.md

 # Beautiful_Soup_Multi_Page_Scraper
-Scraped 100+ pages of movie box office data for a project

-Took 100+ pages of this:
+Scraped 10,000 rows of data from 100+ pages that look like this:

 ![original page](https://github.com/chrisholyoake/Beautiful_Soup_Multi_Page_Scraper/blob/master/images/the-numbers.png "original page")

 And turned it into a single Pandas DataFrame: